American Home Shield

 Some companies will promise a quick turnaround time but fail to deliver, like what happened to one reviewer on our site.
 "It took about 10 days for an appointment," Amen of Madison told us.
 "A technician should be available within 2-3 days at most.
 What if this was a heating or cooling issue or the fridge was not working at all."

 Check your contract for per-item caps and annual totals against real replacement costs.
-Many plans cap items near $2,000, which can be light for HVAC.
+Many plans cap items at around $2,000, which can be light for HVAC.
 Some providers offer higher annual caps but charge more.
 Read exclusions closely for preexisting issues, maintenance lapses and weather damage.

 Prefer providers that publish sample contracts, show clear exclusions and let you customize coverage.
 Transparent pricing and modular add-ons make it easier to tailor protection without paying for what you don't need.